 - Time and Temperature

 Cleaning and Sanitizing

 The First Principles for Food Handlers certificate program is accredited by ANSI (American National Standards Institute) against the ASTM E2659-09 standard.
-As a result of this accreditation, the certificate program is recognized in California, Illinois, Arizona, Texas, and any state that recognizes food handler programs accredited by ANSI.
+As a result of this accreditation, the certificate program is recognized in Arizona, California, Hawaii, Illinois, New Mexico, and Texas, and any state that recognizes food handler programs accredited by ANSI.
 We also offer a version of the program approved in the state of Florida.

 National Registry does not accept commercial support of its certificate program activities.

 Certificate vs Certification

 National Registry’s First Principles for Food Handlers program is a certificate program for food handlers, not a food manager certification.
 The First Principles certificate program is accredited by ANSI (American National Standards Institute) against the ASTM E2659-09 standard.